 At fourteen weeks buds began to form at each node where leaf meets stem.
 Each plantlet set buds at its own pace regardless of relative size.
 Our first bloomer was the fastest to produce mature buds, but not the largest or most vigorous grower.

-*According to our experience growing the Northeastern U.S. — your experience may vary depending upon location.
+*In my experience growing gloinia the Northeastern U.S. – your experience may vary depending upon location.